-With news of new Star Trek projects coming from every direction these days, it’d be easy to forget the one that launched this Trek renaissance, Discovery.
+With news of new Star Trek projects coming from every direction these days, it’d be easy to forget the one that launched this Trek renaissance, Star Trek: Discovery.
 The show has gone through some rough patches, both in front of and behind the camera, but the currently airing second season is giving us reason to hope again.
 And whether you drifted from the show during its first run, or are still yet to dive in, there couldn’t be a better time to beam aboard.

 In the early days, Discovery could hardly catch a break, with fans swearing off it for all manner of reasons.
 Some understandable, such as the show airing on CBS’ own streaming platform, and others less so, like Discovery looking considerably more polished than a show made in the ’60s (if you’re wondering why this is even a complaint, well, that’s fandom for you).
 And that was all before the first episode had even aired.